Mining12 min read

 Selecting a PAM Supplier for Gold Mining

 Gold mining operations typically require consistent product quality across multiple shipments.
 Batch-to-batch variation in molecular weight or charge density forces constant re-optimization of dosage rates — a significant operational cost.
-Per Society for Mining, Metallurgy & Exploration (SME) best practice guidelines, polymer flocculant specifications for thickener circuits should include molecular weight tolerance of ±1M Da and charge density tolerance of ±2%.
 When evaluating suppliers, ask for:

-• Certificate of Analysis (CoA) for each batch with molecular weight, charge density, and residual monomer data
+• Certificate of Analysis for each batch and grade-specific TDS/SDS support

-• Dissolution time data at your target concentration
+• Dissolution guidance at your target concentration and water condition

 Packaging and Logistics for Mining Sites